Hakeem Belo-Osagie: Philanthropy

-Belo-Osagie and his wife are among the largest donors to the African Leadership Academy (the "ALA"), a residential secondary school in Johannesburg that works to educate Africa's brightest students.
-Founded in 2008, the highly selective ALA immerses promising young people in a rigorous two-year curriculum of leadership, service and African studies.
-The ALA network of alumni includes almost four hundred young leaders drawn from forty three countries across the continent.
-In 2012, the academy unveiled the "Hakeem and Myma Belo-Osagie Wing", named in recognition of the couple's support of the ALA and their advocacy on its behalf.
+Hakeem Belo-Osagie and his wife have been major donors to the African Leadership Academy, a residential secondary school in Johannesburg founded in 2008.
+In 2012, the academy opened the “Hakeem and Myma Belo-Osagie Wing” in recognition of the couple’s financial support and advocacy for the institution.

 The couple have recently established the "Hakeem and Myma Belo-Osagie Fund for the Promotion of Africa" at Yale University, and are supporters of Harvard University's Center for African Studies.
 Belo-Osagie has also endowed a fund to provide scholarships for African students studying at Balliol College, Oxford.

 Belo-Osagie serves on the board of Alfanar, a charity which applies the principles of private sector investment to charitable giving to help build sustainable social enterprises throughout the Arab world.
 He also chairs the Nigerian National Committee for the United World Colleges, which assists the organisation's member colleges in identifying suitable candidates for their two-year International Baccalaureate scholarship programmes.
 Mr Belo-Osagie has also funded several scholarships to the United World Colleges.